 In response the spread of COVID-19 and most universities moving to an exclusively online format, Adobe has made their Creative Cloud software available to universities with an existing campus agreement, including CMU.
 This means that, if you are a CMU student, faculty, or staff member, you can download and use Adobe Creative Cloud at no cost.
-Adobe may revoke this agreement at any time and without warning.

 Before reading the instructions below, please keep a few key points in mind: